Effective shear and bulk viscosities for anisotropic flow: Determining the weighting functions

 and a similar formula for bulk viscosity.
 For temperatures close to the freeze-out temperature $T_f=156.5$~MeV, there are differences between the variations of $\Delta_n$ and $w_n$, which are apparent in particular for shear viscosity, where the leftmost point for $\Delta_{2,3}$ goes up, while the variation of $w_{2,3}^{(\eta)}(T)$ is monotonic down to $T_f$.
 The reason is that for these values of $T_0$, part of the Gaussian profile is cut at $T_f$ (see Fig.~\ref{fig:delta} (a) and (b)), resulting in a smaller value of $\Delta_n$.} For shear viscosity, the lowest values of $T$ get the largest weights in absolute value.
 This explains the conclusion from a recent Bayesian study that $\eta/s$ is best constrained in the range $150<T<220$~MeV~\cite{Auvinen:2020mpc}.
 For bulk viscosity, on the other hand, the weight has a peak for intermediate values of the temperature, around 230~MeV for $v_2$, and 190~MeV for $v_3$.

 The discrete part $w_f$ of the viscous correction, corresponding to the first term in Eq.~(\ref{deltaplussmooth}), is given in Table~\ref{tableweights}.
 It originates from the viscous correction to the thermal momentum distribution~\cite{Teaney:2003kp}.
 This correction depends on the microscopic dynamics at freeze-out~\cite{Dusling:2009df}, which is not well understood.
 By constrast, the smooth part of Eq.~(\ref{deltaplussmooth}), which is the viscous correction that builds up during the hydrodynamic evolution, solely involves the equations of hydrodynamics and is more robust.
 Looking at the numbers in Table~\ref{tableweights}, one sees that $w_f$ is a small fraction of the integral $W$, which implies that freeze-out only accounts for a small fraction of the viscous suppression: 5\% for $v_2$, 21\% for $v_3$, in the case of a constant $\eta/s$.
 Note also that the bulk viscosity gives a small but {\it positive\/} contribution to $v_n$ at freeze-out.\footnote{ This can be inferred from the observation that $\Delta_n>0$ for $T_0<T_f$ in Fig.~\ref{fig:delta} (d).} The fact that $w_f$ is small guarantees that the determination of $\Delta_n$ in viscous hydrodynamics is fairly robust with respect to model uncertainties.
 Note that this is because we have evaluated the $p_t$-integrated $v_n$, which is largely determined by the energy-momentum tensor.
-In a specific $p_t$ range, the dependence on the momentum distribution would typically be larger.
-As we shall see in Sec.~\ref{s:rhic}, $w_f$ represent a much larger fraction of the viscous correction at lower energies.
+In a specific $p_t$ range, the sensitivity to freeze-out dynamics would typically be larger, which is the reason why we do not study $v_n(p_t)$ in this paper.
+As we shall see in Sec.~\ref{s:rhic}, $w_f$ represent a much larger fraction of the viscous correction at lower energies, even for the integrated $v_n$.